jd-solanki/anu/docs/guide/getting-started/installation.md

     })
     ```

-3. Update your `main.js` file like below:
+3. Update your `main.js` file as shown below:

     ```js{3,5-6,8-9,13,11-12,15-16}
     import { createApp } from 'vue'